chipsalliance/caliptra-sw/runtime/README.md

 #### PAUSER privilege level active context limits

 Caliptra uses PAUSER as a HW mechanism to distinguish DPE Client localities.
-PAUSER and Locality maps 1:1.
+PAUSER and Locality map 1:1.
 Consequently, only the single DPE Client associated with PL0 level, is authorized to invoke any supported DPE Commands.

 Each active context in DPE is activated from either PL0 or PL1 through the